 "The right of way for the new tramway of the Day-Bristol in the Bristol district is cleared and grading for towers completed.
 The tram line is 9,125 feet long with a fall of 600 feet and connects the mine with the terminus of the Pioche Pacific.
 The Broderick and Bascom system will be used and power will be furnished by a 15 horsepower Alamo gas engine.
 Other equipment includes a similar gas engine hoist of fifty horsepower and a second 50 horsepower engine driving a 314 cubic foot compressor."
 (Salt Lake Mining Review, December 30, 1913)

 "The hoisting plant head house of the tramway and adjacent buildings at the Gypsy property of the Uvada Copper company at Pioche, Nevada were recently destroyed by fire.
 (Salt Lake Mining Review, July 30, 1917)

 July 1, 1919

-The Synder interests in Salt Lake City, represented by E. H. Synder, and Eastern capitalists, represented by W. T. McNabb, took a lease on the Uvada Copper Mining Company in the Bristol district.
+The Snyder interests in Salt Lake City, represented by E. H. Snyder, and Eastern capitalists, represented by W. T. McNabb, took a lease on the Uvada Copper Mining Company in the Bristol district.
 The main working shaft of the Uvada company was the Gypsy mine.
-The Black Metals mine was mentioned as if the Synder interests already had control of that mine, and that it would be connected with the Gypsy shaft.
+The Black Metals mine was mentioned as if the Snyder interests already had control of that mine, and that it would be connected with the Gypsy shaft.
 (Salt Lake Telegraph, July 1, 1919)

 December 15, 1919